jameslawlor/reddit-playlists/README.md

 ## Current issues and future development

-There are a couple of issues where the wrong tracks can be added or valid tracks missed completely for various reasons.
+There are a couple of issues where the wrong tracks can be added or valid tracks missed completely for various reasons, mainly because of the difficulty in handling the variability in submission format and due to remixes or covers and so on.
- The current implementation is not perfect but still results in pretty good (IMO) playlists.
  Future development will probably focus on improving these problems.

+At some point I would like to add support for archiving past playlists, currently they are overwritten entirely.
+I also think it could be useful to provide monthly top tracks for smaller subreddits that don't get many submissions.

 This is an open project so if you spot a way to improve anything feel free to create a PR :)